Before 14 Days Overdue

 - The patron pays a processing fee of $5.00.

-If individual replacement pieces are not available the publisher’s list price or manufacturer’s suggested retail price for the full item is charged.
+If individual replacement pieces are not available, then the publisher’s list price or manufacturer’s suggested retail price for the full item is charged.

 |Item||Replacement Fee (each)|